jostylr/pieceful-programming/src/commonmark.md

       for being able to write about pieceful programming without having to slash everything.
 Of course, this only works if one does not want to put in any substitutions at all.

+    ## Require

+    If using this module separately, the `require` exports a function, (I call it `cmparse`), and that function takes in `text` which gets parsed, a prefix string for referring to the pieces,  and an `options` argument that can contain whatever scope variables one wants, but it can also contain two special pieces: `tracker`, if present, should be a function that expects to take in arguments for some kind of reporting to be done, and `immediateDirectives` which should be an object whose keys are the immediate directive names and values are functions that get called; their argument is a data object that contains the target, src, args, scope, directive, webNode.
+The `this` is the localContext which contains access to all directives, webNodes (under web), and some other stuff.
+To disable the ability to do eval in these blocks, pass in a key-value pair of eval-function that does not evaluate.

 [commonmark/readme.md](# "save:")